SovereignCloudStack/rookify/README.md

 ### OSISM Testbed

+**ssh-issues:**
-- ssh-issues: make sure the id-rsa keys are "clean" and do not contain unexpected strings like "\<\<EOF"
+    - make sure the id-rsa keys are "clean" and do not contain unexpected strings like "\<\<EOF"
+    - allow direnv (`direnv allow`) to use `.envrc` or copy and execute the command from the file: this switches off the ssh-agent, which sometimes has too many keys loaded

+**frozen state:**
+    - if the rookify process freezes, check the connection, check the vpn-connection (in testbed see `make vpn-*`)

 ## Support
 For issues, questions, or contributions, please open an issue or pull request in the GitHub repository.
 We welcome community feedback and contributions to enhance rookify.